Installer Directory

 • Cabling - used to connect the various parts of the wind turbine system.
 Cabling between the turbine and inverter isoften placed underground, except in the case of roof-mounted turbines.

-• Generation meters - For Feed-in Tariff purposes, it is necessary to measure the rate at which the turbine system exports energy to the local electricity distribution network.
-The export meters must be MCS-certified in order for the system to be eligible for FiTs.
+• Generation meters - To measure the electricity generated and exported by the system, it is necessary to monitor the rate at which the turbine system exports energy to the local electricity distribution network.
+For eligibility under the Smart Export Guarantee (SEG), export meters must meet MCS and supplier requirements, as the Feed-in Tariff (FiT) scheme is closed to new applicants.

 • Batteries (in the case of off-grid systems) - used to store the electricity generated.